rafed-S/MyHero/README.md

 # MyHero
-MyHero it's a game fro (univ student project)
+MyHero it's a game for (univ student project)